22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 11. SERHANT.

-After a decade at the helm of one of New York City’s top-ranked real estate teams, Ryan Serhant’s vision took form with the brokerage that bears his name.
-Today, it’s one of the most followed real estate brands in the world.
+After a decade leading one of New York City’s top-ranked real estate teams, Ryan Serhant launched the brokerage that bears his name.
+In 2026, it is one of the most followed real estate brands in the world.

 Why this logo works